Is a Free Trade Agreement possible with the upcoming Brexit?

 Even before Donald Trump’s spat with the rest of the G7 nations in Quebec, Canada, in June 2018, it was unclear how committed the United States was to a free trade deal with the UK.
 With Brexit turns and swirls bringing chaos in the economy, it is also unclear how Brexit could affect a free trade agreement with the US.

-Prospects for a US-UK Free Trade Agreement
+What are the prospects for a US-UK Free Trade Agreement?

-So says former UK Shadow Chancellor, Ed Balls, and colleagues in their Harvard University working paper, On the Rebound: Prospects for a US-UK Free Trade Agreement
+So says former UK Shadow Chancellor, Ed Balls, and colleagues in their Harvard University working paper, On the Rebound: Prospects for a US-UK Free Trade Agreement.

 The paper, the third in a series exploring the impact of Brexit on British businesses, examines the prospects and impact of a free trade agreement (FTA) between the United States and the United Kingdom.